RANK #269 / 1001 NAT · #5 / 24 SC · POP 80,469

 Life in Oconee County balances a connection to nature with community amenities.
 The area attracts retirees and families, drawn by its quality of life and affordable living.
 The economy is significantly driven by manufacturing, which accounts for over 25% of the workforce and has seen substantial growth.
 Educational institutions like the Oconee County School District, which includes the Hamilton Career and Technology Center, and nearby Clemson University, support this manufacturing sector by providing a skilled workforce.

-Housing looks undervalued at 3.7x — home prices are low relative to local economic output.
+Housing looks overvalued at 12.2x — home prices are high relative to local economic output.
 Climate and geography support a structural premium.
 The typical U.S. county is 4–6x.

 Source: Redfin · Census BPS — Browse sales on Redfin →